 4. Restore factory settings via the Segway-Ninebot app

 Use the Segway-Ninebot app to restore factory settings.
-This action helps fix temporary software errors that may be causing the beeps.
+This action can correct temporary software errors that may be causing the beeps.

-5. Check for software updates via the application
+5. Check for software updates via the app

 If nothing has worked, contact Ninebot customer service or an authorized repairer, especially if your scooter is still under warranty.
-A professional will be able to diagnose and fix the problem.
+A professional can diagnose and fix the problem.

-Act quickly to find a silent and functional scooter
+Act quickly to get a silent and functional scooter back

 The beeps of your Ninebot scooter are generally not serious.
-By following these simple steps, you can resolve many issues.
-If necessary, contact Ninebot customer service for quick assistance.
+By following these simple steps, you can solve many problems.
+If necessary, contact Ninebot customer service for quick support.

-Beyond the audible alert, the beeps are actually a true integrated diagnostic tool.
-They allow you to quickly understand what is wrong and to intervene without necessarily having to disassemble anything.
+Beyond the sound alert, the beeps are actually a real built-in diagnostic tool.
+They allow you to quickly understand what is wrong and intervene without necessarily having to disassemble anything.

-It is still necessary to know how to spot them and interpret them correctly, which we will detail in the rest of the guide.
+You still need to know how to spot and interpret them correctly, which we will detail in the rest of the guide.

 Conclusion

 Yes, the beeps can be annoying.
 But in 90% of cases, they save you from much more serious problems.
-A dead battery, a sensor issue, forgetting to activate, or a simple reset are often enough to set everything right.
+A dead battery, a sensor issue, a forgotten activation, or a simple reset often suffice to set everything right.
 And if a Ninebot error code still appears, there are now many repair centers in France, like Weebot, for a quick and reliable diagnosis.
-So next time your Ninebot electric scooter beeps, you'll know exactly what to do.
+So next time your Ninebot electric scooter beeps, you will know exactly what to do.